2015 Wrap Up As the new year approaches, some time has passed to reflect on the past

 thing I could say about that race was that we tried something different,

 sucked, and did not qualify.
-In the heat I did dodge a big wreck as I squeezed between
+In the heat I did dodge a big wreck as I

 a flipping car and the wall.